 • Identify and remove unnecessary distractions from the workplace, such as loud noises, clutter, or non-work-related items.

-• Encourage the use of time management techniques, such as setting priorities and deadlines, to help employees stay focused on their work.
+• Encourage time management techniques, such as setting priorities and deadlines, to help employees stay focused.

-• Offer training to employees on how to avoid and manage distractions such as courses on mindfulness, etc.
+• Offer training to employees on how to avoid and manage distractions, such as mindfulness courses.

-Lack of training is a type of human error that occurs when employees are not provided with the appropriate knowledge, skills, and resources necessary to perform their job duties effectively.
-It is considered a human error because it is a failure of management or supervisory personnel to properly educate and train their subordinates.
+Lack of training is a type of human error that occurs when employees are not provided with the appropriate knowledge, skills, and resources to perform their duties effectively.
+It is considered a human error because management or supervisory personnel fail to educate and train their subordinates properly.

 The risks it poses: